Eluru outbreak: Responses and reactions

-Y. S. Jaganmohan Reddy, the current chief minister of Andhra Pradesh, has faced criticism from the opposition for his perceived failure to prevent the outbreak by neglecting water sanitation in the area.
+Y. S. Jaganmohan Reddy, the former chief minister of Andhra Pradesh, has faced criticism from the opposition for his perceived failure to prevent the outbreak by neglecting water sanitation in the area.

 Chandrababu Naidu, the leader of the state's opposition Telugu Desam Party, blamed the ruling government for the outbreak, claiming that it had not taken action to decontaminate the local drinking water.
 The Telugu Desam Party called for a full enquiry, claiming that the spread of the illness was caused by contamination.

-Srinivas initially reported “[a]ll the patients are out of danger.
+Srinivas initially reported "[a]ll the patients are out of danger.
 Of the 300-odd affected, about 125 have been discharged by Sunday evening."

 On 7 December, the government announced it had commenced "a door-to-door survey".
 The same day, CM Reddy visited the patients in Eluru and gave instructions to his ministers on patient care and supervision, ordering that discharged patients be observed for a month afterwards.
 The central government announced that a three-person team would be sent to Eluru on 8 December to probe the situation.
 The state government later formed a 21-member council which included representatives from the All India Institutes of Medical Sciences and the World Health Organization to investigate the outbreak.

 Due to reports that lead in vegetables was possibly causing the illness, sales by local vendors were severely reduced as people bought more meat and went to other cities to buy vegetables instead.